Chemistry

 synthetic organic chemistry, organometallic catalysis, environmentally sustainable chemical synthesis

-Research Interests:
+Research Interests

 • the application of transition metal catalysts to organic chemistry;

-• the development of sustainable chemical synthesis methods;
+• the development of sustainable chemical synthesis methods.

-We are currently developing air-stable (cyclopentadienone)iron di- and tricarbonyl compounds for use as transfer hydrogenation and dehydrogenation catalysts.
+For the last 15 years, we have been developing air-stable (cyclopentadienone)iron di- and tricarbonyl compounds for use as transfer hydrogenation and dehydrogenation catalysts.
 Iron has a high natural abundance on earth, so these catalysts are more sustainable than those based on precious metals.
 We are also exploring the use of plant-based hydrogen donors and acceptors, which further increases the sustainability of these reactions.
 We discovered that these compounds catalyze a variety of oxidative and reductive transformations including alcohol oxidations, ketone and aldehyde reductions, oxidative cyclizations of diols, and selective epoxide ring-openings.
 Catalyst design is at the heart of our work, and we are constantly thriving to develop more active, air-stable iron catalysts.
 Additionally, we are interested in understanding the mechanism of these iron-catalyzed reactions to aid in further catalyst development.
 We have received funding from the Research Corporation for Science Advancement, the American Chemical Society Petroleum Research Fund, and the National Science Foundation.

 Gettysburg College undergraduate students who are interested in these areas are encouraged to contact me to talk about research opportunities.